Enhancing the ecological outcomes from environmental water allocations.

 We integrate dynamic climatic and river conditions to improve evidence-based ecological responses from targeted, but limited water deliveries.

 With increasing input from community stakeholders, we also help navigate social expectations and the competing environmental needs for water, from birds and bugs to tree health and fish populations.

-- Monitoring, evaluating and developing adaptive management strategies to optimise environmental water outcomes
+- Monitoring, research, evaluation and development of adaptive management strategies for environmental water

-- Developing ecohydraulics – the physical effects of water on ecological responses
+- Expertise in ecohydraulics – the physical effects of water on ecological responses

 - Modelling ecological responses to changing flow regimes